Quick Summary

 How to use Richard Feynman's mental model to master orthopaedic surgery.
 From understanding biomechanics to explaining procedures to patients and crushing the Viva exam.

-Richard Feynman was a Nobel Prize-winning physicist, but he was most famous for his nickname: "The Great Explainer."
-He believed that if you couldn't explain a concept in simple terms, you didn't understand it.
+Richard Feynman was a Nobel Prize-winning physicist, a visionary in quantum electrodynamics, and a pioneer of computing.
+But within academic circles, he was perhaps most universally revered for his nickname: "The Great Explainer."
+Feynman held a core, unshakeable belief about intelligence and learning: if you couldn't explain a complex concept in simple, everyday terms, you didn't actually understand it.
+You had merely memorized the vocabulary.

 The Feynman Technique is a powerful mental model for surgeons.
-It forces you to strip away the jargon and expose the gaps in your own understanding.
-It is the ultimate tool for Viva preparation and patient consent.
+It forces you to strip away the protective layer of medical jargon and expose the gaps in your own understanding.
+Whether you are deep in fellowship exam preparation (FRACS, FRCS, ABOS) or having a difficult consent discussion with a patient in the emergency department, this framework is the ultimate tool for achieving true clinical mastery.

 The 4 Steps of the Feynman Technique